thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/authentication-with-passport.md

 * username
 * exp

+This `generateJWT` function is used in the `user_handler.js` `login` function.
+When a user login successfully, a JWT token is returned in the JSON response.

-In subsequent API calls, the caller can include this token in the HTTP request `Authorization` header.
+In subsequent API calls, the caller can include this token in the HTTP request `Authorization` header to indicate the session has been authenticated.

-On the server side, for the APIs that can only be accessed after authentication, we need to make use of the `express-jwt` middleware to enforce an valid token is given.
+On the server side, for the APIs that can only be accessed after authentication, we need to make use of the `express-jwt` middleware to enforce an valid token is attached in the requests.

 For example, in the `routes/api/users.js` file, the following API is protected: